Golf Tutorials

 The "Everything Else" Side Pockets

-This is where the real organization comes in.
-Most bags have two or three smaller-to-medium sized pockets on the sides or front.
+This is where organization matters most.
+Most bags have two or three smaller-to-medium-sized pockets on the sides or front.
 I recommend dedicating these pockets to specific categories so you always know where to reach without thinking.

 The "Playing Gear" Pocket:

-This pocket should hold a tools that will be useful an ongoing game. an a few feet of time.
+This pocket should hold tools that will be useful throughout the game.

 • Extra Gloves: Carry at least one extra glove.
 On hot, humid days, swapping to a fresh, dry glove mid-round feels amazing.

-• 修剪刀具 and 多用途小刀: Always ready to fix pitch marks.
+• Tees and Divot Tools: Always ready to fix pitch marks.
 It's proper etiquette.
 Pick markers that are easy to spot and hard to lose.

 • Sharpie or Ball Marking Stencil: Always mark your ball so you can identify it.
 Avoid confusion and potential penalties.